-We are providing this proxy statement in connection with the solicitation of proxies by and on behalf of our board of directors for use at our 2011 annual meeting of shareholders to be held on Wednesday, May 18, 2011, and at any adjournment or postponement of the meeting.
-We are furnishing our proxy materials to holders of our common stock as of the close of business on March 31, 2011.
-We began distributing a notice of internet availability of our proxy materials on or about April 6, 2011 to the "street name" holders of our common stock (i.e. shares held in the name of a brokerage firm or other nominee such as a banking institution, custodian, trustee or fiduciary).
-We will begin mailing our proxy materials to the record holders of our common stock (i.e. shares held directly and not through a broker or other nominee) on or about April 8, 2011.
+We are providing this proxy statement in connection with the solicitation of proxies by and on behalf of our board of directors for use at our 2012 annual meeting of shareholders to be held on Wednesday, May 16, 2012, and at any adjournment or postponement of the meeting.
+We are furnishing our proxy materials to holders of our common stock as of the close of business on March 19, 2012.
+We initiated the mailing of our proxy materials to holders of our common stock on or about April 5, 2012.
 The proxy materials include:

-- the accompanying notice of the 2011 annual meeting of shareholders; - this proxy statement; - our 2010 Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2010; and - the proxy card (or voting instruction form if you are a street name holder).
+- the accompanying notice of the 2012 annual meeting of shareholders; - this proxy statement; - our 2011 Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2011; and - the proxy card (or voting instruction form if you hold your shares through a brokerage firm or other nominee and not through our transfer agent, Computershare).

-We are furnishing our 2010 annual report to all of our shareholders entitled to vote at the 2011 annual meeting.
-We are not incorporating the 2010 annual report into this proxy statement and you should not consider the annual report as proxy solicitation material.
+We are furnishing our 2011 annual report to all of our shareholders entitled to vote at the 2012 annual meeting.
+We are not incorporating the 2011 annual report into this proxy statement and you should not consider the annual report as proxy solicitation material.
 The accompanying notice of annual meeting of shareholders sets forth the time, place and purposes of the meeting.
 Our principal executive offices are located at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697.